Emile Hirsch as Clyde Barrow, bank robber with “second sight”

 Due to their size, the trousers have a very full, loose fit on Clyde’s lower half and the cuffed bottoms nearly drag on the ground; it’s surprising that Clyde doesn’t trip over them during his getaway!
 The real Clyde certainly wore fully-cut trousers as photos from the era show, but these look more like they’re a few sizes too large rather than merely being full cut.

-On his feet, Clyde wears a pair of black leather 4-eyelet cap-toe oxfords that are nearly engulfed by the trouser cuffs.
+On his feet, Clyde wears a pair of black leather 4-eyelet cap-toe derby shoes that are nearly engulfed by the trouser cuffs.
 Due to the full break of the pants, his socks remain unseen throughout this sequence.

 During the crimes, Clyde’s dress shirt has thin, alternating stripes in navy and light blue.
 It has a spread collar and button cuffs.
 He wears two similar silk ties with a “brushstroke” motif on a dark navy ground.
 For the nighttime Bucher burglary in Hillsboro, Clyde’s tie has large gray strokes; for the daytime bank robbery, it has shorter, more staccato tan strokes.